BrunoAlgoet/Documentation/stage.md

 - Find what: `^\n`
 - Replace With: (nothing, leave in blank)

-## Run an Ansible playbook using a parallelism level of 10
-- `ansible-playbook testplatform.yml -f 10 --extra-vars "@host_vars/jenrepo.yml"`

 ## Mount folder/filesystem through SSH
 - `sshfs name@server:/path/to/folder /path/to/mount/point`